JohnDeery/cacheBuster/README.md

 ## Changelog
 ~2015~

+2015-03-12 - Updated because I left out the call to Piwik::hasUserSuperUserAccess().
+Also added translations because why not.
+If they are not accurate, please let me know what I should use as these came straight from google translate.
 2015-03-12 - Updated to work with the latest menu calls.
 Thanks to mnapoli for pointing out the issue